zcalbrecht/Shard/README.md

 # Shard Discord Bot

 A multi-bot Discord system that uses fine-tuned OpenAI LLMs to generate contextual responses.
-Each bot has its own personality, model, and behavior.
+Each bot can be configured with its own personality, model, and behavior.
 This is part of a broader "Dead Internet" project to simulate convincing human behavior in online chatrooms via the use of LLMs.

 ## Features